Cenrax/NetworkProgrammingSnippets/README.md

 Recievers's socket buffer mean how much data can be in flight without acknowledgement.
 For a TCP/IP socket connection, the send and receive buffer sizes define the receive window.
 The receive window specifies the amount of data that can be sent and not received before the send is interrupted.
 If too much data is sent, it overruns the buffer and interrupts the transfer.
 The mechanism that controls data transfer interruptions is referred to as flow control.
 If the receive window size for TCP/IP buffers is too small, the receive window buffer is frequently overrun, and the flow control mechanism stops the data transfer until the receive buffer is empty.

 The code for customizing the data buffer size implemented in python can be found <href>https://github.com/Cenrax/NetworkProgrammingSnippets/blob/master/ClientServer/Custom%20Buffer%20size.py</href>

+<bold>What is Socket?
+Do you know </bold>

+A socket is a sofware program which act as the endpoint between two programs running over a network.
+A scocket is a software level concept and it is identified by the IP Address.